 The influence of environmental stress on the way we hear

 Unfortunately the ear does not have the equivalent of an eye lid to block out those unwanted sounds.
-The draining effect of traffic and industrial noise will take its toll and become much too dominant.
+The draining effect of traffic and industrial noise will take its toll.
 That is why a few hours in town to do some shopping can be so much more tiresome than a few hours hike in the hills.
 It’s a different acoustic atmosphere and we intuitively respond to that difference.

 Sound affects the nervous system and thus the mind